ibm-cloud-docs/containers/ts-network-calico-node.md

 When Calico is updated, the `node.kubernetes.io/network-unavailable:NoSchedule` taint is added to your worker node and the `Node network unavailable` condition becomes `True`.
 Both of these conditions are cleared when Calico restarts, which typically takes only a few seconds.

-While this happens, you might see an error message similar to the following.
+While this happens, you might see an error message similar to the following example.

 ```sh
 [Kubernetes] Node network unavailable is Triggered on kubernetes.node.name = 10.184.XXX.XXX